larsgk/device-discovery/docs/explainer.md

 with home automation units (thermostats, lights, environmental readings, etc.).

 ## API: Driver Registration
-The drivers function as the HAL between wired/wireless devices and standardized generic device JS APIs.
+The drivers function as the Hardware Abstraction Layer (HAL) between wired/wireless devices and standardized generic device JS APIs.
 They provide unique discovery identifiers (supporting WebUSB, WebBluetooth and Serial cases), protocol handlers and exposure to the application.